Planning your visit

 FOR ALL VISITORS

-Groups cannot exceed 16 people; tour guides or any accompanying person giving information during the visits must always use the whisper system (microphone and earphones), regardless of the numer of people composing the group.
+Groups cannot exceed 16 people; tour guides or any accompanying person giving information during the visits must always use the whisper system (microphone and earphones), if the members of the group are more than 6 (guide or accompanying person included).
+In any case,groups cannot exceed 16 people (28 in the Boboli Gardens).
+The whisper system is not compulsory for the visitors of the Boboli Gardens.

 Visitors under the age of 12 must be accompanied by an adult.
 Mobile phones must be turned off or at least placed in silent mode.